Microsoft 365 - Learn about junk email and phishing

-If you believe the message should have been tagged as spam, review the following document: Office 365 - Submit a message as spam.
+If you believe the message should have been tagged as spam, review the following document: Microsoft 365 - Report Suspicious message.

 The only way to not get spam is to make sure that spammers do not know your e-mail address or make them think that your account is not being read.
 There are many ways that you can try to limit the amount of spam you receive.